 My IBS symptoms that started as a young adult:

 - Gastroenteritis symptoms

 - Diarrhea (regular, sudden flare-ups)

 - Light sensitivity

 - Bad breath

 - Leaky gut (which can start up new food/substance sensitivity)

-- Chemical intolerance: severe bloating, cramps, vomiting, migraine-like headaches
+- Chemical intolerance: severe bloating, cramps, vomiting, headaches

 - Feeling very hot (but no fever)

 - Feeling shivery (but no fever)